We would like to welcome our newest Darling Diapers Licensee

 Q. Oh no!
 I was away and the download link expired before I was able to download the pattern.
 Help?

-A. Just drop us a line with a copy of your paypal payment attached OR with your name, email address, and date of payment.
+A. Just drop us a line with a copy of your PayPal payment OR with your name, email address, and date of payment.
 We'll get a new link out to you ASAP.

 Q. Do I need a serger?